 Ammazza offers an eclectic variety of wood fire oven pizzas and a wide selection of toppings, some that you won’t find anywhere else.
-They even have edible glitter – what kid wouldn’t love this spread on a pizza?
+They even have edible glitter what kid wouldn’t love this spread on a pizza?
 The restaurant pays homage to Neapolitan pizza, but makes mozzarella in house and buys produce and meat locally.
 There are also tasty gluten free and vegan options; Ammazza’s vegan menu features seven different pies all with their house-made cashew “cheese.”
 As an added bonus, all of their take-out containers are compostable.
 Edgewood.

 This family-owned Greek restaurant has been around since 1966 and serves up some very flavorful pizzas.
 They have a great children’s menu with six-inch pizza, pasta or calzone options.
 Any vegetable topping is extremely fresh and if you are a fan of Greek salads, they serve some of the best.
 Decatur.

 Blue Moon starts with fresh, made-daily dough, then piles on tasty toppings.
 Blue Moon Pizza servers are trained to be on the lookout for the arrival of tiny diners, who are immediately served a plate of pizza dough so they can make their own dough creation.
 When the creation is ready, servers take it away to bake into a mini masterpiece.
 The children’s menu features a cheese or pepperoni pizza with small soda and a scoop of vanilla ice cream.
 Being on a gluten-free diet should not mean you can’t enjoy pizza; the establishment has an entire gluten-free menu, which details the ingredients found in their crust.
 Buckhead, Sandy Springs, Smyrna and Marietta.

 Best known for its “Buffalo Style” pizza, this joint is worth a visit.
 The signature square slices offer a pleasant departure from the usual pizzeria fare, and they offer a wide selection of Italian dishes.
 Galla’s even has an “oil base” option for kids who don’t like tomato sauce.
 The Italian doughnuts and classic cannolis on the dessert menu are also sure to catch their appetites.
-Chamblee, Sandy Springs and Norcross.
+Chamblee.

 The pizza is flavor-packed and the restaurant offers options such as the Carmen’s Own and The Vintage.
 Friends and Family Nights are Mondays and Tuesdays for $4 off any large cheese pizza and $2 off any large salad.
 In the evenings, they seat families more to one side of the restaurant, making one side of the restaurant more family friendly.
 Vintage Pizza’s Dunwoody location has a covered patio you can enjoy, rain or shine.
 Dunwoody, Milton and Chamblee.

 Get ready to choose your own flavor adventure at Your Pie, a fast-casual pizza eatery.
 The highly customized, hand-tossed personal pizza, or “pie,” is baked inside an Italian brick oven right in front of your eyes.
 Kids will love choosing their own toppings and having gelato after dinner.
 Multiple Atlanta locations.

 This traditional Neapolitan pizzeria is centered around two 6,000 pound wood-burning brick ovens imported from Italy.
-Atlanta.
+Atlanta and Buckhead.